maximx/eddie-vim2/bundle/YouCompleteMe/README.md

     You will need to have `cmake` installed in order to generate the required makefiles.
-Linux users can install cmake with their package manager (`sudo apt-get install cmake` for Ubuntu) whereas other users can [download and install][cmake-download] cmake from its project site.
-Mac users can also get it through [Homebrew][brew] with `brew install cmake`.
+Linux users can install cmake with their package manager (`sudo apt-get install cmake` for Ubuntu) whereas other users can [download and install][cmake-download] cmake from its project site. macOS users can also get it through [Homebrew][brew] with `brew install cmake`.

     On a Unix OS, you need to make sure you have Python headers installed.
 On a Debian-like Linux distro, this would be `sudo apt-get install python-dev python3-dev`.
-On Mac they should already be present.
+On macOS they should already be present.

     On Windows, you need to download and install [Python 2 or Python 3][python-win-download].
 Pick the version corresponding to your Vim architecture.
 You will also need Microsoft Visual C++ (MSVC) to build YCM.
-    You can obtain it by installing [Visual Studio][visual-studio-download].
+    You can obtain it by installing [Visual Studio Build Tools][visual-studio-download].
 MSVC 14 (Visual Studio 2015) and 15 (2017) are officially supported.

     Here we'll assume you installed YCM with Vundle.
 That means that the top-level YCM directory is in `~/.vim/bundle/YouCompleteMe`.